-- Read and understand ALL the information in the Operator's Manual regarding procedures and SAFETY when operating the Sprayer in the field and/or on the road. - Check with local authorities regarding sprayer transport on public roads.
+- 1. Read and understand ALL the information in the Operator's Manual regarding procedures and SAFETY when operating the Sprayer in the field and/or on the road. - 2.
+Check with local authorities regarding sprayer transport on public roads.
 Obey all applicable laws and regulations. - 3.
 Always travel at a safe speed.
 Use caution when making corners or meeting traffic. - 4.
 Make sure the SMV (Slow Moving Vehicle) emblem and all the lights and reflectors that are required by the local highway and transport authorities are in place, are clean and can be seen clearly by all overtaking and oncoming traffic.

-FAST AG Solutions sprayers are designed to be easily and conven-iently moved from field to field.
+Fast Distributing sprayers are designed to be easily and conveniently moved from field to field.
 When transporting, follow this procedure:

-- 1. Be sure all bystanders are clear of the machine. - Be sure that the Sprayer is hitched positively to the towing vehicle.
-Always attach the safety chain between the machine and the tractor and use a retainer on the drawbar pin. - Keep to the right and yield the right-of-way to allow faster traffic to pass.
+- 1. Be sure all bystanders are clear of the machine. - 2.
+Be sure that the Sprayer is hitched positively to the tractor. - 3.
+Keep to the right and yield the right-of-way to allow faster traffic to pass.
 Drive on the road shoulder, if permitted by law. - 4.
-Make sure the SMV (Slow Moving Vehicle) emblem and all the lights and reflectors that are required by the local highway and transport authorities are in place, are clean and can be seen clearly by all overtaking and oncoming traffic.

-5. Install Transport Locks:
+Make sure the SMV (Slow Moving Vehicle) emblem and all the lights and reflectors that are required by the local highway and transport authorities are in place, are clean and can be seen clearly by all overtaking and oncoming traffic. - 5.
+Install Transport Locks: - a.

-a.
 Extend and secure cradle locks over each boom.
 Secure with retainer.